ryanroy9698/ryanroy9698.github.io/README.md

 - Process Data Analytics (CHE1148)
 - Foundation of Data Analytics & ML (APS1070)
 - Cloud-Based Data Analytics (MIE1628)
+- Introduction to Data Science and Analytics (MIE1624)

 ---

 ## Personal Projects

+1. Predictive Analytics & Multi-objective Optimization in Process Engineering: Case Study on a Sulfur Recovery Unit
+2. Multivariate Regression Modelling for NOx and Carbon Monoxide Gas Emission Prediction from a Gas Processing Plant in Turkey
+3. Tennessee Eastman Process: Multiclass-classification Problem for Anomaly/Fault Detection in Chemical Plant - Industry 4.0
+4. Principal Component Analysis application in process engineering for creating optimal batch size for a chemical plant
+6. Healthcare Analytics
-1. Financial Data Modeling for Fault Prediction
+7. Financial Data Modeling for Fault Prediction
-2. Healthcare Analytics
-3. Recommender System
+8. Recommender System
-4. Intrusion Detection System
+9. Intrusion Detection System
-5. Miscellaneous Projects
+10. Miscellaneous Projects

 ---

-## Main Project Focus
+## Main Research Focus

 My primary focus is on the application of Artificial Intelligence in Process Engineering, Control, and Modeling.